What individually licensed brokers can do to learn about the Continuing Education requirement:

 Answer: The continuing education requirement is mandatory for individual licensed customs brokers.
 The requirement does not apply to the corporate or organizational license.
 If you are the qualifier for the corporate or organizational license, then you hold an individual license, and the continuing education requirement applies to you.

-Question: I just passed the Customs Brokers License Exam and in the near future will be submitting my application to become a broker.
-Will the continuing education requirement be applicable to me?
+Question: I just passed the Customs Brokers License Exam and will soon be submitting my application to become a broker.
+Will the continuing education requirement apply to me?

 Per 19 CFR 111.102, individual license holders do not need to complete continuing education when they have not held their license for an entire triennial period at the time of the status report.
 If you receive your individual license between now and 2027, you will not need to obtain any continuing education credits.
 However, even though credits are not required, CBP encourages new brokers to take full advantage of the many opportunities available online and in-person to enhance their professional credentials in the field of customs business.
 New brokers should also adhere to their company’s training policies, if applicable.